mattpwest/mystik/README.md

 * Make it easy to create a cluster of front-end servers sharing a single DB instance (those 3 free gears from OpenShift for example).

 #### 6. Security
-A bit of a me-too goal, but then you don't want some script kiddie to replace your mom's website content with pornographic images or political slogans... software updates to Mystik should be easy to install as possible.
+A bit of a me-too goal, but then you don't want some script kiddie to replace your mom's website content with porn or political slogans... software updates to Mystik should be easy to install as possible.

 Should also see if we can automagically provide a self-signed SSL certificate to secure the editing and management pages of the site.